Understanding the criticism of your Photographic Art

 NO, no, ….I’m off for a swim in the balmy blue ocean waters, towel in hand and straw sun hat on my head.
 Always the windy breezes, clearing the way, refreshing my thoughts and mind, cleaning away the daily tasks.
 Oh how I love the wind!
 I hear and see the seabirds soaring down from their heights, often landing nearby, they are flying from nowhere, heading somewhere.
 I lay out my towel and take off my hat, the sun indeed is beginning to bring a few beads of sweat to my face and my cheeks are red from walking down the winding beach track……ooohh to cool off will be so very delectable, I saunter into the blue, vivid, sparkling sea.
 Lowering my hot body into the water and washing away the day’s vibes.
 I begin to swim along the shoreline and am feeling so cleansed and beautiful.
 My feet touch the sandy bottom.
 My mind embraces the distant horizon, where I see a white sail, heading east.
 My thoughts relax, and slowly start to enjoy the moment….

-What I was doing was replaceing all those negative thoughts with new thoughts.
+What I was doing was replacing all those negative thoughts with new thoughts.

 Roms 12.2.
 Do not be conformed to this world, but be transformed by the renewing of your mind.